tpdorsey/tpd-blog/content/Talking_Writing_About_Code_On_Technology_And_Friends.md

 title: Talking Writing About Code On Technology And Friends
 date: 2013-10-14
-category: programming
+category: Programming
-tags: speaking, tech
+tags: Speaking, Tech
 summary: At VT Code Camp 5 in September, I had chance to appear as a guest on David Giard's Technology and Friends.